Does drinking alcohol affect your fertility?

 Drinking alcohol before pregnancy doesn’t just reduce your chance of conceiving.
-It can also lead to an increased risk of your baby being born early or at a lower than ideal birth weight.
+It can also lead to an increased risk of your baby being born early or at a lower than ideal birth weight .

 Can I drink while I’m pregnant?

 If you’re pregnant then the recommendations for drinking alcohol are clear.
-The UK’s Chief Medical Officer advises that you should avoid alcohol altogether.
+The UK’s Department of Health and Social Care advises that you should avoid alcohol altogether.
 This is because, if you drink early in your pregnancy it can increase your risk of miscarriage.
-There is also a greater chance that your baby might have health issues.
-These can include:

 - having a low birth weight